getslideapp/slate/source/index.html.md

 }
 ```

-This endpoint will initiate a 3DSecure verification for the card with `id = {id}`, if the logged in user is the resource owner, otherwise it returns a `404 Not Found`.
+This endpoint will initiate a 3DSecure verification for the card with `identifier = {identifier}`, if the logged in user is the resource owner, otherwise it returns a `404 Not Found`.
 If the card does not require 3DSecure verification the card will be verified.

+Note that `id` can also be used in place of `identifier`.

 This `verification` endpoint enables a card on the system to be verified once off and then used to make payments without further verification, for better end user experience.
 This setting can be used at the discretion of the client who may or may not pass it on to the user.
 Unverified cards attempting payments will require 3DSecure verification on a per payment basis for the payment to be processed.

 There are two `success` cases for the response, depending on whether the card requires 3DSecure verification or not.
 In the case where 3DSecure is not required the card is verified automatically and the response returns as per example given.

 In the case where 3DSecure is required, however, the client will be required to submit a form with the fields populated from the response provided.
 An example of this form can be found below in the [Verify Form](#verify-form) Section.
-We'd be happy to guide you through thr final step.
+We'd be happy to guide you through the final step.

 #### HTTP Request

-`POST /user/cards/{id}/verify/`
+`POST /user/cards/{identifier}/verify/`

+Note that `id` can also be used in place of `identifier`.

 #### Verify Form